How To Find Your Outside Stopcock

 Image

-Where is your external stop tap?
+Where is your external stop tap located?

-By contrast, you may need to search a little bit for your external stop tap, which will be located outside the front of your property, near to the property boundary.
-It could be in any of the following common locations:
+By contrast, you may need to search for your external stop tap, located outside the front of your property, near the property boundary.

 • On or near the road in front of your home